themistocleous/themistocleous.github.io/_posts/2017-06-12-deep-learning.markdown

 ---
 ![screenshot](/img/headers/brain.jpg)

+* Note: I created a GitHub repository with selected papers, which can be accessed [here](https://github.com/themistocleous/Deep_Learning_Papers).

 <p style="text-align:justify;">Deep Neural Networks, SVMs, HMMs  constitute the powerhouse of most applications
 in  text-to-speech, speech  perception, machine  translation, image  description generation, and  semantic interpretation.
 They  also offer insights  about human